Kanazawanaoaki/jsk_3rdparty/m5stack_ros/README.md

       ```C
       // define nothing
       ```

+  - If you use M5AtomS3, define macro at top of `m5stack_ros/arduino_libraries/Grove-Multichannel-Gas-Sensor-V2.h` or `m5stack_ros/arduino_libraries/TGS_Gas_Sensors.h`.
+When burning, you need to set `USB CDC On Boot: Enabled` and `USB Mode: Hardware CDC and JTAG` in the Tools menu of the Arduino IDE.
+If you use M5Stack, you don't need define anything.

+    ```
+    #define M5ATOM_S3
+    ```

   - If you use Wi-Fi, set SSID and password in `m5stack_ros/arduino_libraries/wifi.h`. **DO NOT** upload these information to github.